Kritik29/syde572/README.md

 With this hyper-parameter tuning, my optimized ResNet18 model performed **best in a Kaggle competition**, with an **accuracy of 99.4%**

 **The full project writeup and code can be found in:** ```k3kausha_project_submission```

+**For other cool neural network related math and code, check out the other folders too!**

 ![kaggle leaderboard](kaggle.png)